perspectivesonatheme/patterns/Core/Outsourcing.md

 No single person knows how to make a pencil.
 - all of the parts to a standard pencil are outsourced to specialized producers

-Reductionism: efficient outsourcing relies on the ablility to decompose a system around simple interfaces.
+Reductionism: efficient outsourcing relies on the ability to decompose a system around simple interfaces. ([factorization](Factorization.md))

 Modularity {composability, abstraction, destructuring}